ohnosequences/compota/doc/related-pojects.md

+There are a lot of tools for distributed computing.
+This is an attempt to classify them and find a niche for Compota.

+#### Batch or stream based
+Classical tools (like MapReduce) require a ready and finite input that will be processed.
+Frequently after getting the result the such system will terminate.

+In contrast stream based (or real time) systems (like Storm) work with unbonded streams.

 ### MapReduce
 MapReduce (and its implementations like Hadoop) work with certain type of computations: on first step *Mappers* for every element from input collection emmit list of key/value pairs, then pairs corresponded to the same key groupped (by *Shuffle*), on final step *Reducer* merge values of each key using associative reducing function.